 Check out MomTeam for a list of grants that they have found.
 You can also do a quick Google search to help narrow down your results.

-I hope that some of these tips will help you save on kids sports.
+I hope that some of these tips will help you save money on youth sports.
 I know how much we as parents want to give our kids the world but sometimes it just isn’t in the budget.